-The Bank has also introduced a Portfolio Risk Rating process through which the overall portfolio quality is being assessed at regular intervals and deliberated upon in Executive Risk Committee (ERC).
+The Bank has a Portfolio Risk Rating process through which the overall portfolio quality is being assessed at regular intervals and deliberated upon in ERC.
 Portfolio Risk Rating has been extended up to the relationship manager level and risk measures are introduced for business performance appraisal that will lead to further improvement in asset quality.